Changing a Mabe Pearl Ring to a Pendant – Annabelle’s story

 So Did Her Niece Like it?

 Nope, because she never got it.
 Annabelle fell in love with her Mabe pearl all over again!

 After four years of neglect and warehousing, we gave Anabelle’s pearl a makeover that was meant to be seen.

 Five Ways to Know if You Can Convert Your Ring into a Pendant

-1. Is there a flat area, so that if the ring shank is removed it’d lay flat against your chest?
+1. Is there a flat area, so that if the ring shank is removed it could lay flat against your chest?

-2. Is your pearl simply glue set so it’d be easy to remove it while soldering and other heat work that hurts pearls could be done?
+2. Is your pearl simply glue set so it can be easily removed before soldering and other heat work that is damaging to pearls can be done?

 3. Do you like the basic design and feel it’d be attractive as a pendant?

-4. Would it look good on your pearl necklace?
-Then have a hinging Enhancer bail put on so it’ll hinge open and go on your pearls.
+4. Would it be a natural addition to your existing pearl necklace?
+If so, then consider adding a hinged Enhancer bail to the final product, so it will hinge open and clip on to your pearls.
 Or any other bead necklaces you have.

 What’s the Takeaway Message?